-The flow control orifice of the PPMa can be removed and cleaned with solvents.
+The miniDemister glass bowl may be removed and cleaned with alcohol.

 The sensor is not user serviceable and should not be cleaned by the user.
-If it is contaminated please acquire an RAN and send the analyzer for repair.
+If it is contaminated please acquire an RMA and send the analyzer for repair.

 10.2 Recharging the Battery